epaaso/comp-oncology/README.md

 ## Running in servers

-It is recommended to run the notebook in a server with lots of RAM.
-Another advantage of having a container is that you can run everything witout having sudo acces.
+It is recommended to run the notebook on a server with lots of RAM.
+ Another advantage of having a container is that you can run everything without giving sudo access.
-If you are doing so, you can launch a reverse proxy to acces this sever from your computer with a command like this:
+If you are doing so, you can launch a reverse proxy to access this server from your computer with a command like this:

 ```bash
 ssh -p 5265 -N -f -L 5432:localhost:8888 sefirot.inmegen.gob.mx
 ```

 This forwards the port 8888 in the server to 5432 in your localhost.
-The -p is for when the ssh port on your server is different than the default.
+The -p is for when the ssh port on your server is different from the default.

 ## Troubleshooting